dafyddcrosby/docs.daveops.net/z_meta/life_stuff.md

 # Life stuff

-- It's easier to hold to your principles 100% of the time than it is to hold to them 98% of the time -Clayton M. Christensen
+> It's easier to hold to your principles 100% of the time than it is to hold to them 98% of the time -Clayton M. Christensen

 - Try to quit (or drastically reduce) your caffeine intake.
 You'll sleep better, and get sick less.
 - Have non-computer hobbies - you'll need the balance.
 - Actively seek out better workplaces and working conditions.
 Strive to work at the best.
 - Memento mori - don't waste your life on stupid shit.

 # Coffee

 If coffee is sour, it's under-extracted.

-## Links

 - <http://brewmethods.com/>